 - Lead the implementation of those designs, and

-- Initiate the supporting functions of the projects: fundraising, manage finances and establish relationships with faculty and donors
+- Initiate the supporting functions of the projects, including: fundraising, managing finances and establishing relationships with faculty and donors

-It is our belief that we can create a symbiotic relationship with our members by building the organization through the development of those involved.
+We believe that we can create a symbiotic relationship with our members as an organization by offering personal and professional development opportunities.

 In light of our goals to expand EWB-TAMU into various areas of engineering, it is imperative that we develop our existence throughout the Dwight Look College of Engineering here at Texas A&M. We are always striving to invest our full capacity towards the community and students that we serve.